 10. Fried Chicken: Pretty Bird Chicken

-There were a lot of new restaurants that hit SLC in 2018 but the best above the rest was unanimously Pretty Bird Chicken.
-Opened by Chef Viet Pham (Iron Chef winner and former Chef at Forage) his clean and vibrant fast casual restaurant features one thing and one thing only: hot chicken.
+Fried chicken has taken SLC by storm over the past couple of years, but the best above the rest is still Pretty Bird Chicken, no contest.
+Opened by Chef Viet Pham (Iron Chef winner and former Chef at Forage) his clean and vibrant fast-casual restaurant features one thing and one thing only: hot chicken.
 You only have two choices here but you can’t go wrong with either the fried chicken sandwich or the quarter bird.
-We recommend first timers try the fried chicken sandwich with a side of crinkle cut fries and a sugary soda to wash it all down.
+We recommend first-timers try the fried chicken sandwich with a side of crinkle cut fries and a sugary soda to wash it all down.
 Come hungry leave glutinously happy.

 9. Brunch: Sweet Lake Biscuits and Limeade

-If you’re in Salt Lake City and haven’t stopped at Sweet Lake Biscuits & Limeade it MUST be your next spot for brunch!
-Most Salt Lake City farmers market goers will recognize the hard-to-miss beautiful limeades filled with fresh mint leaves and thick lime wedges, but what most of them won’t know is that this brunch is (not for long) one of the best kept secrets in town!
+If you’re in Salt Lake City and haven’t stopped at Sweet Lake Biscuits & Limeade then you’re simply missing the mark.
+Most Salt Lake City farmers market-goers will recognize the hard-to-miss beautiful limeades filled with fresh mint leaves and thick lime wedges, and it’s no secret that this is the best brunch in town.
 Sweet Lake Biscuits & Limeade has a variety of breakfast options ranging from a handful of biscuit concoctions to organic wheat pancakes to an open-faced sourdough toast with asparagus, egg, and parmesan.
 Our strong suggestion is to take the owner’s advice and order The Hoss.
 You won’t regret it.

 8. New Restaurant: Oquirrh